-What is an unsecured motorcycle loan?
+What is a motorcycle loan?

 A secured loan is one where the lender requires collateral.
 To receive the loan, you have to put up something of value to ensure the loan is repaid.
-Usually the motorcycle itself will act as collateral, but cars and homes can also be used to secure the loan.
+Usually, the motorcycle itself will act as collateral, but cars and homes can also be used to secure the loan.

 Unsecured loans don’t require collateral, making them a popular choice for many would-be motorcyclists.
 However, the lack of collateral means unsecured loans usually have a higher interest rate than secured loans, which means the total amount you’ll pay back will be higher.